 - 6.1.11.
 Trustees cannot exceed their annual budget allocations.
 Amounts remaining at year-end will not be carried forward to the next budget year.
 Budget amounts cannot be transferred to other Trustees. - 6.1.12.
 Trustees may submit a joint reimbursement expense claim for a joint undertaking (e.g., public event, meeting, or information session, etc., where the event is hosted by more than one Trustee).
 Expense claims must be signed by all Trustee claimants. - 6.1.13.
 Trustees may not use funds from their shared services expenses allocation to pay for expenses related to the Trustee discretionary budget.
 Trustees may not exceed the Trustee discretionary budget cap of \$11,780 per annum. - 6.1.14.
 Trustees may use up to \$1,000 from their Trustee discretionary budgets to pay for expenses related to the shared services expenses allocation. - 6.1.15.
 Expense claims must be submitted during the fiscal year when the expense occurred, and no later than September 30 of the next fiscal year.
 The date the expense is incurred is defined as the date the goods or services are delivered, and not the invoice date.
-Claims received after the September 30 deadline may not be paid and cannot be charged to the next year's budget.
+Claims received after the September 30 deadline may not be paid and cannot be charged to the next year's budget. - 6.1.16.

-- 6.1.16.
 Trustees will receive summaries of expenses paid and the budget remaining in their discretionary budgets on a monthly basis.
-If there are any discrepancies, Trustees must advise the Chair and the Director (or designate). - 6.1.17.
+If there are any discrepancies, Trustees must advise the Chair and the Director (or designate).

+- 6.1.17.
 Each Trustee will have the Board cover one facility permit fee for a community event per school year, which includes permits required for an event on a weekend.
-Any costs for additional form 's will be charged from the Trustee's shared services expense all cauon.
-E fees for media supports and any caretaking services will be charged inst the Trustee's discretionary budget.
-A comm 'ty evant is de das events or activities that are not in a meeting or co. ation setting, TDSB focused events.
-For example: Heritage holiday celebrations.
-Please refer to Appendix A for details regarding its issued to TDSB Trustees.In an election year, the Trustee budgets w between the two terms of office and parted accordingly by the number of months in each term (First to m: Serice of 1 - November 30, Second Term: December 1 - August 3 - 6.1.18.
+Any costs for additional permits will be charged from the Trustee's shared services expense allocation.
+Extra fees for media supports and any caretaking services will be charged against the Trustee's discretionary budget.
+A community event is defined as events or activities that are not in a meeting or consultation setting, and are non-TDSB focused events.
+For example: Heritage or holiday celebrations.
+Please refer to Appendix A for details regarding permits issued to TDSB Trustees.
+In an election year, the Trustee budgets will be allocated between the two terms of office and pro-rated accordingly by the number of months in each term (First term: September 1 November 30, Second Term: December 1 August 31). - 6.1.18.
 Pursuant to the Use of Board Resources during Election Campaigns Procedure (PR533), Board resources, including staff and funding will not be used for any election-related purposes. - 6.1.19.
 Trustees are responsible to ensure compliance with the Employee and Trustee Expenses Policy (P016) and the Board Member Code of Conduct (P075) when determining how their discretionary budget is spent in order to meet the unique needs of the constituents in their ward.
 All expenses relating to individual ward activities and individual Trustees will be charged to the applicable Trustee discretionary budget. - 6.1.20.
-Trustees will not use Board resources for the purpose of self-promotion and/or campaigning as per section 4.5 of the Board Member Code of Conduct (P075).
+Trustees will not use Board resources for the purpose of self-promotion and/or campaigning as per the Board Member Code of Conduct (P075).
 Self-promotion includes advertising for personal financial gain as well as production and distribution of novelty items which contain the Trustee's name (e.g., personalized pens, pencils, magnets, keychains, banners, signs, plaques, balloons, etc.).
 TDSB will not reimburse any self-promotion expenses.
 Business cards and Trustee standard newsletters are not considered to be self-promotion.